snggh/web-scp/README.md

    - Verify server details and credentials
    - Check if server supports the requested protocol
    - Ensure firewall allows the connection

+5. **SSH key authentication failed**
+   - Verify the private key format (should start with "-----BEGIN")
+   - Check if the public key is properly installed on the server
+   - Ensure correct username for the key
+   - Verify passphrase if the key is encrypted
+   - Check file permissions on the server (authorized_keys should be 600)

 ### Development Tips